shorepine/tulipcc/docs/tulip_api.md

 ... rabbit_pic1.png
 ```

 The main Python script must be the name of the package.
 This script needs to explicitly `import tulip,amy` if you are using those.
 Then, your users can start the package by `run('rabbit_game')`.
 The package will be cleaned up after when they exit.
-The Tulip World BBS supports uploading and downloading packages as tar files: just `world.upload('package')` or `world.download('package')`.
+The Tulip World BBS supports uploading and downloading packages as tar files: just `world.upload('package', username)` or `world.download('package')`.

 We put a few system packages in `/sys/app`, and if you `run('app')`, it will look both in your current folder and the `/sys/app` folder for the app.